youMetTem/LJvsHardSphereSimulationModel/README.md

 v_{new} = v_{old} * \lambda (t)
 $$

-3. Hard-Spherr Model Reaction to Rapid Quenching: The same cooling mechanism from `2.` is applied to be observed and compare
+3. Hard-Sphere Model Reaction to Rapid Quenching: The same cooling mechanism from `2.` is applied to be observed and compare

 ## Results
 in process ...

 ## Conclusion
 in process ...

 ## Installation & Usage
 ### 1. Prerequisites & Setup